Nalini Ranjan Sarkar: Career

-From 1935 to 1953
+Political career and ministerial roles (1935 to 1953)

-In 1936, he organised the Krishak Praja Party with A. K. Fazlul Huq, and in 1937, joined the first Huq ministry as the Finance Minister.
+In 1936, he organised the Krishak Praja Party with A. K. Fazlul Huq, and in 1937, he joined the first Huq ministry as the finance minister.
 In 1938, he resigned, but later joined the reconstituted ministry.
 In 1939, he resigned again, expressing his disappointment with the change in the outlook of the cabinet.
-He joined the Viceroy's Executive Council (1941–42) first as Member in charge of Education, Health and Lands and then as the person in charge of Commerce, Industry and Food.
-In 1943, he resigned protesting the detention of Gandhi.
+He joined the Viceroy's Executive Council (1941–42), first as the member in charge of Education, Health and Lands and then as the person in charge of Commerce, Industry and Food.
+In 1943, he resigned, protesting the detention of Gandhi.
 He was Finance Minister of West Bengal in 1948 and retired from politics in 1952 after officiating as Chief Minister of West Bengal for a few months in 1949.
 Post the independence of India, Sarkar chaired a 3-man expert committee to draft the financial sections of the Indian constitution.

-Non-political life
+Corporate career and public service

-In 1911, he entered the Hindusthan Cooperative Insurance Society (present-day Life Insurance Corporation of India; post-nationalisation of all private insurance companies in India in 1955) and from a humble position rose to control its majority ownership and the high position of General Manager and ultimately President, a position he held till his death.
-At his instance, Hindustan Cooperative Insurance Society invested large amount in acquiring vast area of land in South-West of Kolkata for the purpose of setting up a modern satellite township for residential purpose.
+In 1911, he entered the Hindustan Cooperative Insurance Society (present-day Life Insurance Corporation of India; post-nationalisation of all private insurance companies in India in 1955), and from a humble position rose to control its majority ownership and the high position of general manager and ultimately president, a position he held till his death.
+At his instance, Hindustan Cooperative Insurance Society invested a large amount in acquiring a vast area of land in South-West of Kolkata for the purpose of setting up a modern satellite township for residential purposes.
 This area is today known as New Alipore.

-He was also the President of both the Federation of Indian Chambers of Commerce & Industry (FICCI) in 1933 and the Bengal National Chamber of Commerce & Industry and member of Consultation Committee for revision of Company Law, Central Banking Enquiry Committee, Board of Income Tax Referees, Railway Retrenchment Committee, Separation Council and Board of Economic Enquiry, Research Utilisation Committee and Central Jute Committee.
+He was also the president of both the Federation of Indian Chambers of Commerce & Industry (FICCI) in 1933 and the Bengal National Chamber of Commerce & Industry and a member of the Consultation Committee for revision of Company Law, Central Banking Enquiry Committee, Board of Income Tax Referees, Railway Retrenchment Committee, Separation Council and Board of Economic Enquiry, Research Utilisation Committee, and Central Jute Committee.
 He was a delegate to the Indo-Japanese Trade Conference in 1923.
-He was also a Commissioner of the Calcutta port and a trustee of the Chittaranjan Seva Sadan.
+He was also a commissioner of the Calcutta port and a trustee of the Chittaranjan Seva Sadan.